jstowers/DataStructures/sort/quickSort/README.md

 Divide-and-conquer algorithm.

-Unlike Mergesort which requires an extra array (more storage), Quicksort partitions in place.

 Shuffling is needed to guarantee performance.

+Unlike Mergesort which requires an extra array (more storage), Quicksort partitions and sorts in place.

 39% more compares than Mergesort.